200 Roma St, Brisbane City QLD 4000, Australia

 Additional Activities

-Children's Activities, During the day we will show a compilation of excerpts from the 1977 film "To Protect & to Serve" running in our seminar room on a loop.
+Children's Activities, We will show a compilation of video excerpts showing policing history.
+These can be viewed in our seminar room.
+They will run on a loop.

 Wheelchair access